decred/dcrwallet/rpc/documentation/api.md

 - `InvalidArgument`: The spent limit was negative.

 - `InvalidArgument`: An invalid number of tickets was specified.

-- `InvalidArgument`: An invalid ticket address was specified.

 - `InvalidArgument`: An invalid pool address was specified.